Jkutkut/Xun-GuiTos/README.md

     - MainMenu:
         - Functions to update and check for next state now executing periodically.
-        - Weapons now randomiced but consistent for a period of time.
+        - Weapons now randomized but consistent for a period of time.
         - Logic to limit amount of members for mission updated.
 Now it depends on server.
         - Now players appear sorted using groupPos (IRL order).
         - Vote logic updated.
-        - Bug where the popUp with the state of the previous mission was apearing all the time fixed.
+        - Bug where the popUp with the state of the previous mission was appearing all the time fixed.
         - Bug when guns were given to the players who went to previous missions fixed.
         - updatePoll now using DB variable.
         - When updating, DB variable is stored at the same time now, to allow to use the functions no matter the order.